Integrate with Apple Education features

 The following user assignments are for students.
 The deployment rule is:

-You can also filter a delivery group by using a deployment rule based on the Apple School Manager DEP account name.
+You can also filter a delivery group by using a deployment rule based on the ASM org name.

 Assign the resources to delivery groups.
 The following example shows an iBook contained in a delivery group.